7 Ways to Score Amazon Prime Membership Deals

 As a Prime Student member, you'll have access to many Amazon Prime membership deals and special perks, including:

-- Free Amazon 2-day shipping, as well as same-day or 2-hour delivery (where available)
+- Free Amazon 1-day delivery, as well as same-day or 2-hour grocery delivery (where available)

-- Prime Video, which lets you stream live events, TV shows, and movies, as well as download them for when you're offline
+- Prime Video, which lets you stream live events, TV shows, and movies, as well as download them for when you're offline; Prime Video Channels are also available

-Are you part of any government assistance programs, such as TANF, WIC, or SNAP?
-If so, you may be able to receive Amazon Prime at a monthly subscription rate of only $5.99.
-Amazon lets you confirm your eligibility online, and you can begin taking advantage of your membership right away.
+Are you part of any government assistance programs, such as Medicaid, WIC, or SNAP?
+If so, you may be able to receive Amazon Prime at a monthly subscription rate of only $6.99 through Prime Access.
+Amazon lets you confirm your eligibility for this Prime membership offer online, and you can begin taking advantage of your membership right away.

 3. Be Part of the Amazon Associates Program